Amazeryogo/CrispyDB/docs/index.md

-## Here is a simple example of how to use the database
+## Here is a simple example of how to use CrispyDB
 ```python
 import requests
 print(requests.post('http://127.0.0.1:5000/create/hmmm',auth=('admin','admin')).text)